mrherco/Mr.Herco/README.md

 ---

-I am an **upper-intermediate cybersecurity professional** with a primary focus on **defensive security**, supported by **controlled Red Team techniques** for Vulnerability Assessment, pentesting, and research.
+I am an **upper-intermediate cybersecurity professional** with a primary focus on **defensive security**, supported by **controlled Offensive techniques** for Vulnerability Assessment, pentesting, and research.
 I understand **real-world attack methodologies**—from reconnaissance and exploitation to lateral movement—and apply this knowledge to **design, evaluate, and improve defensive controls**.

 ---